tedz2usa/data_inspect/README.md

 ```
 $ data_inspect myfile -f signed_int
 ```
 interpret the data values as signed integers.
 Use `unsigned_int` for unsigned integers.
+Use `float` for IEEE single-precision binary floating-point format.
+Use `double` for IEEE double-precision binary floating-point format.

+Formats where the word-size can be inferred (`float`, `double`), do not require the -c, attribute, but if they are multibyte (like `float` and `double`), they do require the -bo byte order attribute.

+Formats where the word-size cannot be inferred will use the -c attribute.

 ```